-Sedona Arizona is a well known tourist destination, hosting many activities and sights to see for retirees.
+Sedona Arizona is a well-known tourist destination, hosting many activities and sights to see for retirees.
 For example, Sedona is most known for their “Red Rocks“, which were seen in countless western films like, Jimmy Stewart’s “Broken Arrow”.
 The color effects displayed on the sandstone rocks during the sunrises and sunsets in Sedona are amazing!
-This beauty coupled with moderate climates and mountains that stretch for miles have made Sedona one of the most sought after retirement communities in the United States.
+This beauty coupled with moderate climates and mountains that stretch for miles has made Sedona one of the most sought after retirement communities in the United States.
 According to at least one source, Sedona Arizona is actually rated as one of the top 20 retirement destinations in the country.
 The arts and hiking are of the most notable here.
 Many music and film events such as the International Film Festival are hosted in Sedona, but most choose Sedona for its beautiful setting and warm climate.

 The inspiring and mystic setting will seduce all those who visit Sedona.
-It isn’t a place for action, but it is a great place for an easy going retirement.
-Once a small ranch town, is now a welcoming retirement place.
+It isn’t a place for action, but it is a great place for an easy-going retirement.
+Once a small ranch town is now a welcoming retirement place.

 What is the population of Sedona?